StarpTech/shikaka/README.md

 ### Alternatives

 - [create-react-library](https://github.com/transitive-bullshit/create-react-library) As the name suggest, it's like create-react-app but for libraries.
 The difference between Shikaka is that it produce a complete library template and relies directly on the build tools like rollup and babel.
-Shikaka was only build to bundle your library with good defaults so you publish it right after it.
+Shikaka was only build to bundle your library with good defaults so you publish it without worrying about size and compatibility.